profefe/profefe/README.md

 ## Quickstart

-To build and start profefe collector, run:
+To build and start *profefe collector*, run:

 ```
 > make